Front Desk Administrative Assistant Resume Example

 You might also consider the Certified Guest Service Professional (CGSP).
 This shows you know how to deliver top-notch service, which most hotels really value.

-If you handle reservations or use hotel software, look into property management system (PMS) certifications.
+If you handle reservations or use hotel software, look into property management system (PMS) certifications, and consider adding a cover letter if you're applying for a supervisory position.
 These boost your credibility and show you’re ready for tech-heavy roles.

 The top of your resume needs to grab attention fast.
 Recruiters spend less than 10 seconds scanning this section, so you want every word to count.